 Background: the Reconstruction

 Every time the House of Representatives tried to pass a new law regarding the Reconstruction of the South, Johnson vetoed it.
-For example he vetoed a bill that extended the lifespan of the Freedmen’s Bureau.
+For example, he vetoed a bill that extended the lifespan of the Freedmen’s Bureau.
 Lincoln had established the bureau as a temporary solution.
 Its job was to help the 4 million newly freed people (slavery had just been abolished) insert themselves into society.
-The bureau provided education, food rations, clothes, and helped the freed people get jobs.
+The bureau provided education, food rations, and clothes; and helped the freed people get jobs.

-The House too tried to veto the president’s moves.
-Although during the first years they weren’t able to get the majority of votes needed to veto his actions.
+The House, too, tried to veto the president’s moves.
+But during the first years, they were not able to get the majority of votes needed to veto his actions.

 The Executive and the Legislative outsmarting each other

-Congress knew he would try to dismiss Stanton, so in March 1867 they issued the Tenure of Office Act that stated that before removing a member of his cabinet the president had to get senatorial approval.
+Congress knew he would try to dismiss Stanton, so in March 1867, they issued the Tenure of Office Act.
+It stated that before removing a member of his cabinet, the president had to get senatorial approval.
 And while the Senate was not in session, the president could only suspend, not fire, a Cabinet member.

 Johnson was now furious and stopped looking for a replacement that would please Congress.
 He considered he had the right to dismiss Stanton.

 Johnson named Brever Major General Lorenzo Thomas as the new Secretary of War.
-And sent Thomas himself to tell Stanton that he had been replaced.
-Stanton arrested Thomas, barricaded himself in his premises, and sent word to Congress that Johnson was firing him, again.
+And he sent Thomas himself to tell Stanton that he had been replaced.
+Stanton arrested Thomas.
+He barricaded himself in his premises and sent word to Congress that Johnson was firing him, again.

-After a while Stanton realized that Thomas’ arrest would end up in court -what Johnson wanted- and the legality of the Tenure of Office Act would be questioned.
+After a while, Stanton realized he had been played.
+Thomas’ arrest would end up in court -what Johnson wanted-, and the legality of the Tenure of Office Act would be questioned.
 So he freed Thomas.